PrincetonCompMemLab/neurodiff_simulations/README.md

 ### Downloading Go on the command line

-To download go on the cluster, use `wget`  and then the download link, such as
+To download go using the command line, use `wget` and then the download link.
+Make sure to download the tar.gz file.
+For example, if you are downloading Go 1.14 for Linux OS, you can run

 ```
 wget https://dl.google.com/go/go1.14.1.linux-amd64.tar.gz

 ```

-In general, to download a file, just run `wget` .
-The above command downloads a .tar.gz file wherever you are.
+The above command downloads a .tar.gz file wherever you ran the command from.
 You probably want to run it from /PATH/TO/CODE, or else move the tar.gz file there after you download it.

 ## Install Go